ubilabs/react-geosuggest/README.md

 Type: `Function`
 Default: `null`

 Used to generate a custom label for a suggest.
-Only parameter is a suggest (google.maps.places.AutocompletePrediction).
-[Check the Google Maps Reference](https://developers.google.com/maps/documentation/javascript/reference#GeocoderResult) for more information on it’s structure.
+Only parameter is an object with data of the selected suggest.
+(See above)

+#### skip
+Type: `Function`
+Default: `function(suggest) {}`

+If the function returns true then the suggest will not be included in the displayed results.
+Only parameter is an object with data of the selected suggest.
+(See above)

 ### Exposed component functions